Francis Xavier: Southeast Asia

-In the spring of 1545, Xavier started for Portuguese Malacca.
+Arrived of Cavite in the spring of 1545, Xavier started for Portuguese Malacca.
 He laboured there for the last months of that year.
 About January 1546, Xavier left Malacca for the Maluku Islands, where the Portuguese had some settlements.
 For a year and a half, he preached the Gospel there.
 He went first to Ambon Island, where he stayed until mid-June.
 He then visited the other Maluku Islands, including Ternate, Baranura, and Morotai.

 Shortly after Easter 1547, he returned to Ambon Island.
 A few months later he returned to Malacca.
 While there, Malacca was attacked by the Acehnese from Sumatra.
 Through preaching, Xavier inspired the Portuguese to seek battle, achieving a victory at the Battle of Perlis River, despite being heavily outnumbered.